Probabilistic forecast of nonlinear dynamical systems with uncertainty quantification: Introduction

-Deploying data-driven models to forecast or extrapolate the input space requires reliable uncertainty assessments of the predictions.
-We evaluate the precision of uncertainty assessment by the percentage of held-out observations covered by the $1-\alpha$ predictive intervals, with $0<\alpha<1$.
-An efficient approach should have around $1-\alpha$ of the held-out samples covered by predictive interval and the relatively short length of the predictive interval.
-Deriving predictive intervals typically requires a data generating model or sampling model, which will be derived for frequently used data-driven approaches to reconstructing dynamical systems, such as the dynamic mode decomposition.
-On the other hand, statistical or probabilistic surrogate models, such as Gaussian process emulators, were developed in the scenarios of emulating expensive computer simulations \cite{sacks1989design,bayarri2007framework,li2022efficient} and calibrating computer models \cite{kennedy2001bayesian,zhao2022bayesian,chang2022ice}.
-However, uncertainty assessment of these approaches is typically assessed for interpolating physical input space, while reliable uncertainty assessment on extrapolating the parameter space is required in various real-world applications, such as optimizing chemical reaction conditions through Bayesian optimization \cite{shields2021bayesian} and controlling the predictive error of functions having an infinite dimensional input space by active learning \cite{fang2022reliable}.
+Deploying data-driven models to forecast or extrapolate the input space requires reliable uncertainty assessments of predictions.
+We evaluate the precision of uncertainty quantification by the percentage of held-out observations covered by the $1-\alpha$ predictive intervals, with $0<\alpha<1$.
+An efficient approach should have around $1-\alpha$ of the held-out samples covered by a short predictive interval.
+Gaussian process{es} have been applied in emulating expensive computer simulations \cite{sacks1989design,bayarri2007framework,li2022efficient}, and calibrating computer models \cite{kennedy2001bayesian,zhao2022bayesian,chang2022ice}.
+However, uncertainty assessment of these approaches is typically assessed for interpolating physical input space, while {forecast or extrapolation} is required in various real-world applications, such as optimizing chemical reaction conditions through Bayesian optimization \cite{shields2021bayesian} and controlling the predictive error by active learning \cite{fang2022reliable}.